Clerx

 • scheduling consultations

+At Clerx, Donna helps handle inbound calls, website chat can capture inquiries from visitors who prefer typing instead of calling, and outbound follow-up can help reduce drop-off after the first interaction.
 The goal is not automation for its own sake.
-The goal is ensuring that every potential client receives a timely and professional response.
+The goal is to ensure that every potential client receives a timely and professional response.

 A simple weekly social media plan

-Law firms that want to improve consistency can start with a simple schedule.
+Law firms that want to improve consistency do not need an overly complex content calendar.

 Social media does not need to be complicated.